-"Civil official weddings take place in a government registry office.
-Men are allowed only one wife under a civil wedding, regardless of religion.
-Traditional marriages usually are held at the wife's house and are performed according to the customs of the ethnic group involved.
+"...Traditional marriages usually are held at the wife's house and are performed according to the customs of the ethnic group involved.
 Most ethnic groups traditionally allow more than one wife."
 (Ibid)

 The Social Institutions and Gender Index profile for Nigeria, in a section titled "Family code", states: